By Paula Usita Brotherton, AMI Primary (3-6 year-olds) Diploma

 This led her to create unique materials and environments that nurtured children’s growth.
-These materials were practically oriented, proportioned to children’s size, made of natural materials, aided indirectly or directly in language and writing development, simple in design to emphasize attribute of interest, offered self-correction, and were placed on low shelves for easy access.
+These materials were practically oriented, proportioned to children’s size, made of natural materials, aided indirectly or directly in language and writing development, simple in design to emphasize attributes of interest, offered self-correction, and were placed on low shelves for easy access.
 Montessori observed children freely choosing to work with the materials, repeating exercises, valuing their independence, and concentrating.

 Montessori education produces self-directed learners and provides a strong foundation for learning for life.
 Psychological and educational research supports Montessori’s approach to children’s education.
-The British Broadcasting Corporation (BBC), in 2014, celebrated Montessori’s multiple accomplishments (pioneer in children’s education, one of the first female physicians in Europe, university professor) in a special series, Extraordinary Women.

 What can we do to support our Montessori children?
 What can we do to bring Montessori home?
 We can consider Montessori’s discoveries about children’s natural tendencies and the importance of offering an environment that helps them to fulfill their vital needs.
 Our approach at home may encompass two components: (1) preparing our home and (2) preparing ourselves.

 Prepare Our Home